Skip to main content

 Each radiation treatment lasts only a few minutes, but getting you into place for treatment usually takes longer.
 The procedure itself is painless.

 When EBRT is used as the main treatment for cervical cancer, it is usually combined with chemotherapy (called concurrent chemoradiation).
 Often, a low dose of the chemo drug called cisplatin is used.
 Other chemo drugs can be used as well.
 The radiation treatments are given 5 days a week for about 5 weeks.
-The chemotherapy is given at scheduled times during the radiation.
+The chemotherapy is given at scheduled times while radiation is being given.
 The schedule is determined by which drug is used.
 If the cancer has not spread to distant areas, brachytherapy, which is discussed below, may also be given after the concurrent chemoradiation is complete.

 EBRT can also be used as the main treatment of cervical cancer in patients who can’t tolerate chemoradiation, can’t safely have surgery, or choose not to have surgery.
-It can also be used by itself to treat areas of cancer spread.
+It can also be used by itself to treat areas where the cancer spread.

 Possible side effects of EBRT